manishrps/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     )
     ```

-9. Select **Run** from the toolbar menu to execute the SQL command.
+9. Run the script to ceate the table.

 ### Task 2: Configure and run PolyBase load operation

 PolyBase requires the following elements:

-- An external data source that points to the `abfss` path in ADLS Gen2 where the Parquet files are located
+- An external data source that points to the **abfss** path in ADLS Gen2 where the Parquet files are located
 - An external file format for Parquet files
 - An external table that defines the schema for the files, as well as the location, data source, and file format

-1. In the query window, replace the script with the following to create the external data source.
-Be sure to replace `SUFFIX` with the lab workspace id:
+1. In the query window, replace the script with the following code to create the external data source.
+Be sure to replace ***SUFFIX*** with the unique suffix for your Azure resources in this lab:

     ```sql
     -- Replace SUFFIX with the lab workspace id.